videlalvaro/videlalvaro.github.io/_posts/2012-06-23-conference-speaking-tips.md

 ## Looking at the whole audience ##

-Always try to look at the whole audince, don't give the talk to that one guy that for some reason catches your attention.
+Always try to look at the whole audience, don't give the talk to that one guy that for some reason catches your attention.
 Try to explain your ideas to the whole crowd.
 This will help to keep them involved.

 ## Don't depend on Internet Connection ##